xw-hu/CF-Caffe/README.md

 ## Models

+If you use these models, please cite their papers accordingly.

-1. Basic models in `examples/segmentation/`:
+1. Segmentation models in `examples/segmentation/`:

    Deeplab v1, Deeplab v3, Deeplab v3 plus, PSPNet, PSANet, Non-local Network (FPN based).

-   If you use these models, please cite their papers accordingly.

 2. This version of Caffe is used in:

 ### [DSC](https://github.com/xw-hu/DSC)
 @InProceedings{Hu_2018_CVPR,